-You can see the whole of your comments on your WordPress website by clicking on the comments menu tab in WordPress Dashboard admin.
+You can see the whole of your comments on your WordPress website by clicking on the comments menu tab in the WordPress Dashboard admin.

 On the comments page, you will see four different tabs which are: all comments, pending, approved, spam and trash.
 Comments needing your approval will appear when you click the Pending tab.

 To approve comments, hover your mouse over to the comment, you will see actionable links appearing below the comment that needs approval.
 Click on Approve Link in other to make a comment publicly visible on your blog for your audience or visitor.
 You can also reply to a comment by using the reply link.
 When you reply to a comment without first approving the comment, you automatically approve the comment as well.

 If you see a comment that looks or feel spammy, then you can mark it as Spam.
 You’re probably wondering what does a spam comment look like?

 Well, there are few different indicators that you can use to tell if a comment is a spam: